irtaylor/Widget-App/README.md

 4. Create a local directory for the database `./install_widgets.sh`.
 This will create the directory and run the Mongo Daemon in the background, facilitating database connections.
 5. Start the application: `npm start`
 6. View in browser at `http://localhost:3000`
-7. If running the application locally, the local database can be accessed through the MongoDB shell using the `mongo` command.
+7. If running the application locally, the local database can be accessed and queried through the MongoDB shell using the `mongo` command.

 ## Citations